What is Physical Therapy?

 Pre-physical therapy education provides students with a sound background in the natural and social sciences necessary for admission to a physical therapy program.
 Essentially, it involves a defined set of pre-requisite course.

 Eastern University intentionally does not have a formal “Pre-Physical Therapy” major.
-Instead, the pre-requisite courses are incorporated within the course work required of other majors, such as biology, athletic training and exercise science.
+Instead, the pre-requisite courses are incorporated within the course work required of other majors, such as biology and exercise science.
 This allows students to obtain knowledge and skills in an area that will allow them to obtain a job related to their major, if, for whatever reason, graduate school attendance needs to be deferred.
 A degree in “pre- physical therapy” or “allied health” limits the scope of what one can do upon graduation.